The GSA Schedule Acquisition Process From Start to Finish

 Pricing Section

-It’s important to note that this section is actually a proposal rather than set in stone.
-You are telling GSA the prices you are proposing, and the actual prices will be determined later in negotiations prior to award.
-For this reason, Winvale typically advises proposing the higher prices in the initial offer, with the expectation that GSA will negotiate them down prior to award.
+Now that GSA has determined you know what you’re doing and that you’re able to provide a legitimate product or service, it’s time to figure out the prices you will be offering.
+It’s important to note that in the pricing section, you are proposing prices to GSA and the actual prices will be set later on during the negotiations stage.
+For this reason, Winvale typically advises proposing higher prices in the initial offer, with the expectation that GSA will negotiate them down prior to award.

 Notable pieces of the pricing proposal include: